Ever wondered what happens to the bottles and cans you return through Return and Earn? Do they get recycled?

 Yes, they do – and most of them are recycled right here in Australia!

-Your drink containers are valued by recyclers because they are separated from other recyclable materials when collected which makes them cleaner and easier to recycle into a new container or other product.
+Your bottles and cans are valued by recyclers because they are separated from other recyclable materials when collected which makes them cleaner and easier to recycle into a new container or other product.

 Read on to find out what happens to the three most popular container material types collected.